arleym/svg-sprite/README.md

 - A button to just copy the SVG as an element
 - Add folders as accordions
 - Accordion itself having a select-all for that collection
+- if h1 has no svgs, remove
+- JS to make a scrollspy from h1s